-As part of the 2020 FES to again ensure consistency in the application of tax on short-term accommodations by all suppliers, the government proposed applying GST/HST to short-term rentals facilitated through a digital platform (e.g., Airbnb or a similar accommodation platform) effective July 1, 2021.
+As part of the 2020 FES, the government proposed applying GST/HST to short-term rentals facilitated through a digital platform (e.g., Airbnb or a similar accommodation platform) effective July 1, 2021.

-Under the current rules, often GST/HST is not being collected by unregistered individual property owners who rent out their residences through an accommodation platform where they have not exceeded the small supplier threshold (\$30,000).
-Additionally, property owners who rent out properties and who have exceeded that threshold may not be aware of the requirement to register and collect GST/HST.
-This creates disparity with respect to the application of tax to short-term accommodation providers in Canada, and in turn less revenue for CRA.
+Under the current rules, GST/HST is not being collected by unregistered individual property owners who rent out their residences through an accommodation platform since they are operating on a small-scale basis.
+Additionally, property owners who rent out properties on a larger scale for shortterm rentals may not be aware of the requirement to register and collect GST/HST.
+This creates disparity with respect to the application of tax to short-term accommodation providers in Canada.

-The GST/HST applies on short-term accommodation at the applicable rate based on the location of the accommodation.
+The GST/HST is exigible on short-term accommodation at the provincial rate where the accommodation is located.
 GST/HST applies to the reservation amount, including any platform fees charged to guests booking the accommodation.

-There is no tax on platform service fees charged to a non-registered supplier of the accommodation.
+There is no tax on platform services provided to a non-registered underlying supplier of the accommodation.

-As noted in the proposed legislation:
+As noted in the proposal: